CheimaAmmar/remotesign-lab/README.md

   --port 8090
 ```

-The development TSA and development certificates are intended only for testing and demonstration.
+The development TSA and its certificates are intended only for testing and demonstration.

-They must not be treated as a production PKI.
+They are not a production PKI.

 ---

-## Firmware Configuration
+# Firmware Configuration

-Firmware credentials and the local trust anchor are intentionally excluded from Git.
+Firmware credentials and the local HTTPS trust anchor are intentionally excluded from Git.

-Create the local files from the provided templates:
+Create them from the safe templates:

 ```bash
 cp firmware/remotesign_lab/secrets.example.h \